arifhamed/arifhamed.github.io/_posts/blogs/internship-poly/2022-04-08-Twenty-Five.md

 ---
 ---

 <span class="timestamp">[16:50]</span> ...and submitted..
 It always feels good to do that at the end of every week.
 My gosh this internship is like RP divided by 7 HAHA and damn, what an inside joke for singaporeans.
 I wonder if people in rp needs to write a reflection everyday even in internship.
 Oh lord, my meticulousness will kill me like that.
-Now I <span ondblclick="this.innerHTML='can finally buy that nice chicken cheese bread'"><**REDACTED**></span>.
+Now I <span class="disable-selection" ondblclick="this.innerHTML='can finally buy that nice chicken cheese bread'"><**REDACTED**></span>.

 {% include comments.html %}

 <input id="password-input" type="password" class="text-secret" onkeyup="unlock()">

 <span class="disable-selection" id="truth" style="display:none;">Once again, prayer meeting back at HCC!
 Promenade to HCC is pretty close, ngl.
 Still though, Good Friday is next week, so God help me and the cast & crew.
 It is already here! ohohohoho<br><br>Now on more solemn news, I have this friend.
 I really care for them a lot, and they have been in and out of this state of missingness and depression, and then coming back to us as if nothing happened.
 Unlike my care, I had zero clue what was happening to them.
 I dare not provide more details upon this post but it is up to those who are accountable with them to keep on praying for them.
 Our leader revealed that, perhaps, their behaviour is linked to something about accountability, which somwhat relates to the next subject.<br><br> Something else that I decided to partake in is that me and a good friend (different one) made a purity pact yesterday night, and so far, I am quite successful, even though throughout the hours here on my own, my own mind has been trying cut down my resolve.
 Today was quite tormenting, especially since the last 2 days I have been alone in this office.<br><br>With everything, though, my God still stands.
 Every day at 9am, I get to spend some time making a prayer for the day, and no doubt that is what kept both my sanity and purity intact.
-This is going to be a treacherous journey, as mentioned in 2 Thessalonians 2: 9-12, but there will be hope.<br><br><span ondblclick="this.innerHTML='there will be hope, jeanette. do not let your feelings overtake you'">there will be hope</span></span>
+This is going to be a treacherous journey, as mentioned in 2 Thessalonians 2: 9-12, but there will be hope.<br><br><span class="disable-selection" ondblclick="this.innerHTML='there will be hope, jeanette. do not let your feelings overtake you'">there will be hope</span></span>